fafafahim/email_pipeline/readme.md

 The final output will be generated in the `src/export` folder.

+# Using the Application

+1. Change variables and prompts in `src/variables` and `src/prompts` as needed.
+2. Run the jupyter notebook called `2. first_review.ipynb`.
+3. Run `python3 frontend/main.py` to start the frontend.
+4. Open the frontend in your browser at `http://localhost:5100`.
+5. Review emails and feedback in the frontend.
+6. Run the jupyter notebook called `3. second_review.ipynb`.
+7. Remove comments from export scripts in jupyter notebooks to generate the final output.

 ## src/variables

 You can add your own txt files in `src/variables`.
 These variables can be referred in the prompts.